Skip to main content

 Temples of Augustus

-Temples of Augustus The Temple of Augustus is a well-preserved Roman temple in the city of Pula, Croatia, and is very similar to the Temple of Caesar in Rome, Italy.
-Temple of Augustus stood at the left side of a central temple, and the similar temple of the goddess Diana stood on the other side of the main temple.
-The temple is considered as being built for Augustus during his reign, which was between 2 bc and 14 ad.
+Temples of Augustus The Temple of Augustus is a well-preserved Roman temple in the city of Pula, Croatia.
+It is very similar to the Temple of Caesar in Rome, Italy.
+The Temple of Augustus stood on the left side of a central temple, and the similar temple of the goddess Diana stood on the other side of the main temple.
+The temple is believed to have been built for Augustus during his reign, which lasted from 2 bc to 14 ad.
 There were six pillars on the facade.
-Measurements 17.85m length or 40.20 cubitum 8.05m width or 18.13 cubitum 14m high or 31.53 cubitum Roman Units The Roman cubit (cubitum) was 1½ Roman feet (17.48 inches).
-Five Roman feet made the pace (passus), 1.48 metres (58.23 inches).
-Interpretation The measurements multipled equal 2012 and, like from the Pantheon in Rome, were a measurement of 2012 equalled a year from a construction date, the date equates to 3.12° which is roughly 0.0235 away from Ď€.
-17.85×8.05×14=2011.7 2011.7÷1000=2.0117 2.011695×1.55=3.12 3.12−Ď€=0.0235 If
+Measurements 17.85 m in length or 40.20 cubitum 8.05 m in width or 18.13 cubitum 14 m in height or 31.53 cubitum Roman Units The Roman cubit (cubitum) was 1½ Roman feet (17.48 inches).
+Five Roman feet made a pace (passus), 1.48 metres (58.23 inches).
+Interpretation The measurements multiplied equaled 2012 and, like those of the Pantheon in Rome, were a measurement of 2012 that equalled a year from a construction date.
+The date equates to 3.12°, which is roughly 0.0235 away from Ď€.
+17.85 × 8.05 × 14 = 2011.7 2011.7 ÷ 1000 = 2.0117

 Druid's Temple